Financial means should not be a barrier to pursuing your dream

-Up to eight Elmer Helm Youth Fund awards will be presented, of which a minimum of four will go to new recipients, while up to four may be given to prior recipients who are continuing their undergraduate studies.
-Each recipient will receive $1,500 in two payments of $750 in late August and January.
+Up to eight Elmer Helm Youth Scholarships will be presented, of which a minimum of four will go to new recipients, while up to four may be given to prior recipients who are continuing their undergraduate studies.
+Each recipient will receive $1,500.00 in two payments of $750.00 in late August and January.

 Who is eligible?

-The fund is open to young people under the age of 25 who wish to pursue post-secondary training in an artistic, academic or technical field, and must be significantly involved in their community in a volunteer capacity.
+The fund is open to young people under the age of 25 who have been accepted into post-secondary training in an artistic, academic or technical field, and must be significantly involved in their community in a volunteer capacity.

 The fund is not primarily an academic competition.
-Evidence of strong academic achievement and potential is important.
-However, it is equally important that the applicant has demonstrated a significant contribution to the life of their community to exemplify the Neighbourhood House value of community services.
+Evidence of strong academic achievement and potential is important, however, it is more important that the applicant has demonstrated a significant contribution to the life of their community to exemplify the Neighbourhood House values of community service.

 Award winners will be notified during the month of August.
 Students who receive this award are eligible to apply for renewal on an annual basis up to a maximum of four years.